craftablescience/vtf-thumbnailer/INSTALL.md

 1. You will need to install the VS2015-2022 runtime located at https://aka.ms/vs/17/release/vc_redist.x64.exe.
 2. When that is installed, download the installer from [the latest GitHub release](https://github.com/craftablescience/vtf-thumbnailer/releases/latest), under the `Assets` dropdown.
-3. Unzip the installer application and run it.
+3. Run the installer.
 When running the application Windows will give you a safety warning, ignore it and hit `More Info` → `Run Anyway`.

 ## Linux